 Behold!
 The Lamb of God Who takes away the sin of the world.John 1:29

 This was when Isaac’s question was finally answered, and Abraham’s words were finally fulfilled.

-Isaac and Jesus Were In Agreement with Their Father
+Isaac and Jesus Were in Agreement with Their Fathers

 [Abraham and Isaac] went together…and Abraham said, “My son, God will provide for Himself the lamb for a burnt offering.”
 So the two of them went together.Genesis 22:6, 8

 The unity between father and son is shown through the repetition of, “the two of them went together.”
 Consider these verses:

 - John 3:16—“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”

 - 1 John 3:16—“By this we know love, because He laid down His life for us.”

 The gospel makes us think of the Father’s love for lost sinners (John 3:16), and the Son’s love for those He died for (1 John 3:16), but this all required the Father and Son working together.
 The prophet asks: